Hotels4Teams

 Are there extended-stay hotels in Tallahassee, Florida?

-Yes — several extended-stay hotels are available in Tallahassee, Florida.
-Residence Inn Tallahassee Universities at the Capitol (0.91 mi) offers a full kitchen and on-site laundry.
-Hyatt House Tallahassee Capitol – University (1.08 mi) offers a full kitchen and on-site laundry.
-Home2 Suites by Hilton Tallahassee State Capitol (1.69 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn Tallahassee Universities at the Capitol (0.91 mi, from $162/night), Hyatt House Tallahassee Capitol – University (1.08 mi, from $104/night), and Home2 Suites by Hilton Tallahassee State Capitol (1.69 mi, from $116/night) are all extended-stay properties in Tallahassee, Florida, with full kitchens and on-site laundry.

 Which hotels in Tallahassee, Florida are great for a weekend getaway?